MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
-Hydra can be easily updated from the portal (full administrator permissions are needed): Click on the avatar (roboter icon) in the upper right corner and select: "Update Engine"
+Hydra can be easily updated from the portal (full administrator permissions are needed): Click on the avatar (roboter icon) in the upper right corner and select: "Update Engine".
+After a while, reload the Hydra Portal website.

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"